-An inherent, yet equally important, challenge of being the third team to work on this capstone project is the "start-up" time associated with understanding the project.
-Many of us on the team are not familiar with C++ enough to begin with and we need some time in order to learn the language.
-Furthermore, we have to understand the project itself to be able to effectively develop additional modules.
+Furthermore, we must understand the project itself to be able to effectively develop additional modules.
 Fixing the triaxial ellipsoid module, for example, requires us to have more than a cursory understanding of our development environment.
 Although this is not a technological challenge, for Team Triaxis to be able to deliver a quality product for the client, this is the first and foremost challenge for us to overcome.

-3 Technological Analysis
+3. Technological Analysis